sturdeac/BREEZYReeder/README.md

 BREEZYReeder is not published in the Chrome Web Store.

-Use caution using BREEZYReeder as it does not work 100% and does break functionality of links within a webpage.
+Use caution using BREEZYReeder as it does not work 100%.
+Read the Known Issues seciton.

 ## Install instructions:
 - Clone this repo